 For the aforementioned reasons alone, the proposed introduction of fair use should be rejected.
 A more detailed critique of fair use has been provided in the only South African peer-reviewed article on the topic (S Karjiker, "Should South Africa adopt fair use?
 Cutting through the rhetoric" 2021 TSAR 2 240), which has been attached to these written submissions, and should be considered to form part thereof.
+The aforementioned article has also been included in a subsequent publication (O Dean, A Gift of Multiplication: Essays on the Copyright Amendment Bill (2021, Juta) containing a compilation of Prof Dean's blog articles, which were published on the Chair's blog (https://blogs.sun.ac.za/iplaw/news-3/from-ipstell/), concerning the proposed introduction of fair use and the Bill, which casts further light on the troubling possible consequences of the amendments.
 Nonetheless, specific submissions will now follow on the particular proposed provisions.